lmcai/Sapria_genomics/0_sapria_assembly/README.md

 Subdirectories:

-- kmer: contains the scripts and results from jellyfish to estimate the genome size of Sapria
+- kmer: contains the scripts and results from jellyfish to estimate the genome size of Sapria --jellyfish.sh: contains the scripts to run jellyfish to count kmers based on Illumina reads --*.histo: kmer count result from jellyfish --geno_size_est.R: R scrip used to estimate the genome size of Sapria and the size of its single-copy regions.
+This protocol followed the pipeline described on the bioinformatics website of the University of Connecticut (https://bioinformatics.uconn.edu/genome-size-estimation-tutorial/).
 - busco: contains scripts and output of running BUSCO on the assemblies